INCF/nineml-python/README.rst

 Installation
 ------------
-lib9ML can be installed using Python setuptools with the following command
+lib9ML can be installed using `pip` from the cloned/downloaded repo

-    python setup.py install
+    pip install -r requirements.txt .

-called from the root directory of the repository, which will also install the prerequisites packages sympy (http://sympy.org) and lxml (http://pypi.python.org/pypi/lxml) if they are not already installed.
+which, will also install the prerequisites packages sympy (http://sympy.org) and lxml (http://pypi.python.org/pypi/lxml) if they are not already installed.

 NB: As of 12/10/2016 Sympy v1.0 has a bug in its ccode printer, which is used by lib9ML to write expressions within MathInline elements.
 This bug has been fixed in the development branch so please either use sympy >= 1.0dev or the earlier version e.g. 0.7.6.1.
+If you need to use the latest version of Sympy for a different project see https://virtualenvwrapper.readthedocs.io/en/latest/.

 Relation to the NineML Specification